 Restricted: Restricted fund balances encompass the portion of net fund resources subject to externally enforceable legal restrictions.
 This includes externally imposed restrictions by creditors, such as through debt covenants, grantors, contributors, laws or regulations of other governments, as well as restrictions imposed by law through constitutional provisions or enabling legislation.
-Expenditures as they are incurred are applied against these restricted net assets.
+Expenditures as they are incurred are applied against these restricted net resources.

-Use of estimates: The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions.
+Use of estimates: The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions.
 These estimates and assumptions affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities.
 In addition, estimates affect the reported amount of expenses.
 Actual results could differ from these estimates and assumptions.